 European Former Foodstuff Processors Association (EFFPA)

-The European Former Foodstuff Processors Association was established in January 2014 and represents 4 national associations (UK, NL, DE, FR), 3 full member companies (BE, IT, ES), 2 associate member company (CA, US) and 1 observer company (GR).
-EFFPA estimates approximately 3.5 million tonnes of former foodstuffs annually are processed into animal feed in the EU with a sector turnover of over € 1 billion for 2016.
+The European Former Foodstuff Processors Association was established in January 2014 and represents 4 national associations (UK, NL, DE, FR), 3 full member companies (BE, IT, ES), 2 associate member companies (CA, US) and 2 observer companies (DK, GR).
+EFFPA estimates approximately 3.5 million tonnes of former foodstuffs annually are processed into animal feed in the EU with a sector turnover of over € 1 billion for 2020.
 EFFPA strives to strengthen the position of the Former Foodstuff Processing industry as a responsible partner in the food and feed chain, advocating the contribution the sector makes to the circular economy.

 For more information, please visit EFFPA’s website.